elnitano/python_logical_controller/README.md

  - [ ] Create Conveyor software, this should inherit Groupstart, and handle the controls of Conveyors, with sensors ect.
  - [ ] Create Sweeper software, this should inherit Groupstart, and handle the sweeper for boxes, with motor ect.
  - [ ] Create Tracking software, this should track our product, assigning the sweeper output needed.
+ - [ ] Create Scale software, this should stop the conveyor, read the scale once stable, determine box type, add it to tracking software.